Overview¶

 Testing and Experimental Design¶

-Data involving other systems such as lysates can be included but Must be done in reference to the PURE system.
+Data involving other systems such as lysates MAY be included but MUST be done in reference to the PURE system.

-Where Possible measurements are made as timeseries, not just endpoints.
+SHOULD take measurements as timeseries, not just single measurements at endpoints.

 Data¶